 Is it a good idea to have my dog there?

-Generally - yes!
+Generally – yes!
 Guests adore seeing the family dog at the wedding (remember seeing a dog at school?!); the dog is the centre of attention and loves being part of the big day.
+Dogs are often our best friends, and including them in your wedding can make the event even more special.
+However, it’s important to consider your pet’s personality to ensure they will be comfortable and happy in such a busy environment.

 If your dog is a little unhappier in crowds or may get overstimulated, they can be brought along for a photo and then whisked away for a day of playing if you would like a picture with them.
 Alternatively, they can skip attending, and you can be happy knowing they are safe and well looked after by your chosen pet care provider.
+Remember, not all dogs are suited to the wedding environment, and it’s essential to do what’s best for them.

 From Wetheral Church Wedding Carlisle